ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 A Roughtime packet may exceed the maximum deliverable length of a UDP packet.
-A client SHOULD deliver the request over TCP if it cannot be delivered over UDP, as evinced by repeated nonresponse.
+A client SHOULD deliver the request over TCP if it cannot be delivered over UDP, as evidenced by repeated nonresponse.
 MTU issues may lead to persistent nonresponse due to network devices between client and server.